 Loan periods vary by type of material.
 Guests are responsible for any materials checked out on their cards and for any fines incurred related to those materials.
 More information on Overdues, Fines, and Lost Materials.

 Guests are asked to bring borrowed materials to the library in person for renewals.
 Renewals by telephone are at the discretion of library staff.
 Online renewals are not available.

 Guest patrons may not place Recalls on Hunt Library materials.

-The Access Services Department will send any notices concerning your library account to the address we have on file for you.
+The Access Services Department will send notices concerning a guest patron’s library account to the email address on file.
 Please notify Access Services staff of any address or phone changes.

 Interlibrary Loan services are available for Embry-Riddle Aeronautical University alumni with the following guidelines:

 - Alumni must have a current Alumni card with Alumni status indicated in their Hunt Library circulation record.

 - Volusia County alumni may request books and photocopies.

 - Alumni that are non-local may request photocopies only.

 - Interlibrary Loan service cannot be used to acquire materials owned by the Hunt Library.